AlexanderKarren/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM are all the elements, classes, IDs, and other attributes of an HTML document converted into a javasript object.

 2. What is an event?

+An event is a user change on an HTML document that javascript can listen to, like loading the page all the way, clicking or hovering over an object, or focusing or bluring out of an input field.

 3. What is an event listener?

+An event listener listens for changes, and provides a function for what happens upon that change.

 4. Why would we convert a NodeList into an Array?

+Certain array methods cannot be used on a NodeList.

 5. What is a component?

+Reusable code functions like constructors.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
 * [ ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
 * [ ] You are now ready to build this project with your preferred IDE